Funding the Cooperative City: Community Finance and the Economy of Civic Spaces

 Get in touch with us at firstname.lastname@example.org

-You can download a preview of the book here.
+You can download the full book here.

 You can read some of the stories at https://cooperativecity.org/tag/funding-the-cooperative-city/